kalgynirae/lumeh.org/pages/wiki/python/local-variable.md

 </figure>

-# Shadowing
+## Shadowing

-It's possible to have a local variable and a global variable with the same name.
+It’s possible to have a local variable and a global variable with the same name.

 <figure class=example>